 Some children may point to their diaper area or use specific gestures to communicate that something is wrong.

-When a child displays these behavior, it can be a positive sign that they are starting to recognize the need for a diaper change, which is a step towards readiness for potty training.
+When a child displays these behavior, it can be a positive sign that they are starting to recognize the need for a diaper change, which is a step towards readiness for potty training. - Imitation: Children are naturally curious and eager to imitate the people around them.
+If a child observes adults or older siblings using the toilet, they might become interested in trying it out themselves.

 They might watch the flushing, the act of washing hands, and other bathroom routines, and may want to participate in these activities.

-This imitation shows that the child is paying attention to what happens in the bathroom and is becoming aware of the concept of using the toilet for waste elimination.
+This imitation shows that the child is paying attention to what happens in the bathroom and is becoming aware of the concept of using the toilet for waste elimination. - Increased Interest: The child may start asking questions about what happens in the bathroom, why grown-ups use the toilet, or what the potty chair is for.

 Children may want to explore the bathroom area, the toilet, or the potty chair, showing a natural curiosity about these objects.